 A good sort of rabbit will not run away in terror when you slowly puts your hand into the cage to pet it.
 If it runs up to be pet, that is even better.
 If the pet store permits you to do so, pick up the rabbits gently.
 Put one hand under the rabbit's tummy near its front paws, and with the other hand support its bottom.
 Draw the rabbit to your chest and move the hand that was under its stomach to its back.
 If the rabbit makes it through this process without freaking out, then you may consider it a potential winner.
 (The exception to this is if the person purchasing the rabbit is an adult or teenager that has the time to work with a nervous rabbit and teach it to trust.
 Otherwise, a more relaxed, friendly bunny is the better choice for a family with younger children.)
 To put the rabbit back down, lean over the pen and reverse the process, not letting go until the rabbit's feet are firmly planted on the pen's floor.
 You may find, in the end, two or three rabbits that would make good pets.
 At this point it normally will come down to which bunny you think is cuter than the rest!
 I would advise to resist the temptation to get more than one, however, for a few reasons: first, one rabbit will be more than enough work for a first-timer, second, sometimes rabbits end up not getting along with each other once they reach adulthood, and, third, you want the rabbit to bond with its humans, not another rabbit.

 After selecting a pet, the next thing you will need to do is find all of the items needed to house and feed the rabbit (unless you are going to a breeder to buy a rabbit—in that case, the items listed below should be purchased first).
 Normally a pet store associate can assist you with this step.
 The most expensive item you will need is the cage.
 I do not recommend trying to "save" money by buying a small or sub-par cage.
 Forgo things that are not necessary at first, like treats and toys.
 While the rabbit may enjoy those items, it will not need them and you can always purchase such things later.
-The is the place where the rabbit will spend the bulk of its time.
+The cage is the place where the rabbit will spend the bulk of its time.
 An unhappy bunny is normally found in an inadequate cage.
 Average pet store rabbits are breeds that will not exceed six or seven pounds, with most only growing to about four or five pounds.
 This means the rabbit will not need an enormous cage.
 Cages that are roughly 20-24 inches wide by 36 inches long are sufficient for small to medium rabbits.
 You may want to buy something slightly larger than this for a breed that can grow to seven pounds, though.
-The best type of cage has a plastic bottom and a top made out of coated metal bars.
-I do not suggest getting the wooden "bunny hutch" type as the wire mesh on the bottom can be very hard on their little feet. cage
+Based on my personal experience, I believe the best type of is one with a plastic bottom and a top made out of coated metal bars.
+I do not suggest getting the wooden "bunny hutch" type as the wire mesh on the bottom can be very hard on their little feet. rabbit cage

 I would also recommend getting a litter box to place in the cage.
 There are corner-fitting types made specifically for rabbits; however, a regular cat pan that fits in one end of the cage works just fine as well.
 The litter box cuts down on the amount of bedding you must put in the cage, because only the litter box bedding will need to be changed frequently if you train your bunny to do his business there.
 An easy way to encourage your bunny to use the box is to dump any bedding he soils outside of the box into the litter pan during the first few days you have him.
 Rabbits are smart, and if you do this most rabbits will make the connection within the first week or so that the box is the place to go potty.
 Make sure you use Velcro® to attach the litter box to the bottom of the cage so that the rabbit cannot move the box or tip it over and create a mess.